How Quickly Do Development Teams Update Their Vulnerable Dependencies?: Threats to Validity

 \section{Threats to Validity}

-In this section, we discuss potential limitations and how they might impact the interpretation of the results.

-\textbf{External Validity.} The main external validity threat is the generalizability of our results to characteristics in other ecosystems.
-We carefully chose the three ecosystems to have a diverse set of ecosystems, where NPM is the largest, PyPI is the oldest, and Cargo is the newest among the major software ecosystems.
+\textbf{\textit{External Validity.}} The main external validity threat is the generalizability of our results to characterize other ecosystems.
 While each ecosystem possesses unique features that might not directly correlate with those we studied, we believe the insights gained should also be broadly applicable to other ecosystems.
-Additionally, our study does not involve human participants, eliminating the need for IRB approval.
-Our analysis relies solely on existing vulnerability data; therefore, no new vulnerabilities were discovered, and no disclosure process is necessary.